IanFinlayson/exploring-cs/chapter02.md

 ![Missing quotation marks](images/error0.png)

 Here the program did not run successfully.
 Instead, the shell gives us the error `SyntaxError: invalid syntax`.
-There is also an \"Assistant\" window which is a feature of Thonny to help us figure the error out.
-In this case, it\'s not terribly helpful.
-The specific problem here is that Python has no idea what to do with the exclamation mark since that doesn\'t mean anything in Python code.
+There is also an "Assistant" window which is a feature of Thonny to help us figure the error out.
+In this case, it's not terribly helpful.
+The specific problem here is that Python has no idea what to do with the exclamation mark since that doesn't mean anything in Python code.

 If we get rid of the parenthesis instead, we get a different error: